fzavalia/meitre-cron/README.md

 CRON_SCHEDULE - Pattern indicating the frequence the Meitre api is queried (https://github.com/node-cron/node-cron#cron-syntax).

 DAYS_AHEAD - The amount of days ahead the Meitre api will be queried for availability.

+RESTAURANTS_PATH - Path to the restaurants definition file